What we offer

 - Ensuring that Designers have provided maintenance and replacement strategies, which are then included in the Health and Safety File.

 Why choose us

 P A Safety Management Limited has the necessary skills, knowledge, experience, training and organisational capability to fulfil the role of Principal Designer as set out in the Construction (Design and Management) Regulations 2015.
-We have been accredited by the Association of Project Safety (APS) as a Corporate Member.
-We have demonstrated by assessment our competence in terms of the Construction (Design and Management) Regulations 2015 as a Principal Designer Practice.
 We are based in Cambridge with extensive experience in London but our services are UK-wide.

 A client can appoint a CDM Advisor to advise on their duties under the Construction (Design and Management) Regulations 2015.
 The CDM Advisor provides assurances to the client that other dutyholders (Designer, Principal Designer and Principal Contractor) are complying with CDM 2015.

 The key aim of CDM is to integrate health and safety into the management of the project and to encourage everyone involved to work together.
 The spirit and intent of CDM is effective planning, management and monitoring as well as the reduction of paperwork throughout a project, from design concept onwards.
 Health and safety is an essential part of the project’s development.
 It's not a bolt-on or an afterthought.

 We know health and safety is a broad area.
 P A Safety Management Limited specialises in health and safety management in the built environment so our services will always be delivered by experts in the field.